RoundSparrow/android-edittext-validator/README.md

 # TextView-to-EditText hides

-PURPOSE: Conserve screen space by showing a TextView in place of the EditText until touched.
+PURPOSE: Conserve screen consumption by showing a TextView in place of the EditText until touched.
 This is an optional feature of the EditText-validator.
-It's yoru choice to select the DormantFormEditText instead of FormEditText and the on-touch switching should work automatically.
+It's your choice to select the DormantFormEditText instead of FormEditText.
+With DormantFormEditText the on-touch swapping should work automatically.

 NOTE: DormantFormEditText started out wrapping both the TextView and EditText in a ViewFlapper with the intelligent animation system to show the transition in and out.
-However, the ViewFlapper seems to consume width with layout wrap_content - which defeats the entire purpose of my hiding the EditText until it is needed by the user.
+However, the ViewFlapper seems to consume width with layout wrap_content - which defeats the entire purpose of my hiding the larger EditText until it is needed by the user.
 You can review older commits for the ViewFlapper implementation.
 The end result: DormantFormEditText is now using a LinearLayout and manually triggering the animations.

-ToDo: the focus loss isn't working perfectly when multiple DormantFormEditText are on screen at the same time.
+NOTE: the focus loss had some trouble.
+I provided a workaround that assumes only one control on the screen has focus at the same time.
+Works fine in preliminary testing.
 The bug may have existed in the original FormEditText library I forked from - but was not as visually obvious.
 Out of time to devise a solution.
-Help wanted!  opened issue: https://github.com/vekexasia/android-edittext-validator/issues/32
+Help wanted!  opened issue with more details: https://github.com/vekexasia/android-edittext-validator/issues/32

 # Usage - Programatically

 Simple example.
 You are in the onCreate of an Activity - and your ViewGroup (layout) is in the variable rootViewGroup.
-Add a new smart EditText to your rootView:
+Add a new smart swapping EditText to your rootView:

       DormantFormEditText newEditText = new com.andreabaccega.widget.DormantFormEditText(this);
       newEditText.setText("This is the text user will edit");
       # -- Note when adding to the layout you likely inflated: go into the object and pull the viewGroup that was created to hold the two items - not the DormantFormEditText you just instantiated.
       rootViewGroup.addView(newEditText.controllingViewGrouper);

+Now the user touches the presented TextView and it should transition to EditText.
+Suggestions are to show instructions on the page and/or color or border it.